acryptos/docs.acryptos.com/faq.md

 * Yes.
 The system is designed to constantly buy-back ACS \(using the withdrawal fee + the performance fee\), and then those ACS are distributed to the acsACS holders.

-  There are also constant buybacks for ACSI, using 50% of the swap fee from the StableSwap, and then those ACSI are distributed to the acsACSI holders.
+  There are also constant buybacks for ACSI (using 50% of the swap fee from the StableSwap and 50% of the swap fees from Acsi.Finance), and then those ACSI are distributed to the acsACSI holders.

   You can read more [here](https://www.reddit.com/r/ACryptoS/comments/kth0v2/valuing_users_commitment_buyback_instead_of_burn/).